March 6, 2019

 BFIN: What should I look for when looking for a dentist for my child?

-Dr. Kowolik: Make sure the dentist wants to see children, because if they don’t, It’s going to be a bad experience for everyone.
+Dr. Kowolik: Make sure the dentist wants to see children, because if they don’t, it’s going to be a bad experience for everyone.
 Make sure they accept your insurance, because if you go in and then discover they are not covered by your insurance, the cost can come as a shock.
-A child’s dentist doesn’t have to be a pediatric dentist: there aren’t enough in the country to see all of the children.
-Lastly, the dentist that is right for you might not be right for your child.
+A child’s dentist doesn’t have to be a pediatric dentist; there aren’t enough in the country to see all of the children.
+Lastly, the dentist who is right for you might not be right for your child.
 Ask the dentist, “Do you like to see children?”

 In October 2018, Dr. Joan Kowolik from Indiana University School of Dentistry joined Brighter Futures Indiana for a Facebook live Q&A session.
 This is a transcript of some of the questions parents asked.
 Some parts of this conversation have been edited and summarized for brevity.